 3,268 acres protected in 2010, 4,012 additional acres protected in 2012; a Six Rivers to the Sea property.
 The Barnwell Family has lived on Chalk Mountain Ranch, near the town of Bridgeville, CA for more than 125 years.
 “Our primary goal is to keep the land that has been in our family for six generations.
 Keeping one’s land intact is becoming increasingly difficult these days,” says Les Barnwell.
 “We want to keep Chalk Mountain a working ranch and timberland, as well as continue to offer recreational activities.”

 The first phase of the easement was completed at the beginning of 2010.
-This and a subsequent easement on the Barnwell’s property will eliminate the potential for negative impacts caused by development, such as road sediment, water diversions and diesel pollution.
-A conservation easement will also help protect clean drinking water for people living in the downstream communities of Fortuna and Ferndale.
+This, and the subsequent 2012 easement on the Barnwell’s property, eliminated the potential for negative impacts caused by development, such as road sediment, water diversions and diesel pollution.
+The conservation easements also helped to protect clean drinking water for people living in the downstream communities of Fortuna and Ferndale.

 Valley View Ranch

 1,532 acres protected in 2008; a Six Rivers to the Sea property.
 Lorana and Francis Sweet’s family has been on the Valley View Ranch since 1940.
 Before that the Russ Family, with whom Francis is related through marriage, owned the land since 1888.